Your Personal Odyssey Modules

 Nisi Shawl on “Dialect and Representation.”
 Nisi will discuss marked categories and the unmarked state/dominant paradigm.
 Ways to depict marginalized peoples’ unique voices via dialogue.
 Arguably, everyone speaks in one dialect or another.
 But when characters’ speech patterns depart from standard forms, how can we reflect this on the page?
 We can show differences that enrich readers’ understanding of these characters and of our settings and stories.
 Or we can alienate our audience by drawing attention to dialogue in all the wrong ways.
 Examples, discussion, and exercises deepen students’ understanding of how to best represent nonstandard speech patterns.

-All videos = 24 hours 48 minutes*In this module, you are required to view all the videos highlighted in blue plus one of the four guest lectures and one of the four Q&As highlighted in green, your choice.
+4In this module, you are required to view all the videos highlighted in blue plus one of the seven guest lectures and one of the seven Q&As highlighted in green, your choice.

 Description: